JereKuusela/valheim-world_edit_commands/publish/README.md

 - v1.7
 	- Adds a new parameter `chance` to the `object` command.
 	- Adds new parameter `collision`, `growth`,`interact`, `show` and `wear` to the `object` command (for Structure Tweaks mod).
+	- Adds a new paramater `type` to the `object` command to filter by object type.

 - v1.6
 	- Adds rectangle support to the `object` command.